 Outlook for phase II (2022 - 2025)

-The next phase of the Z03 project will be two pronged.
-On the one hand, the project will follow up baseline households to continue the planned panel survey, collecting data from these households in 2022, and 2025.
+The current phase of the Z03 project istwo pronged.
+On the one hand, the project follows up baseline households to continue the planned panel survey, collecting data from these households in 2022, and 2025.
 The purpose of the panel data is to enable observation across time and space on the key outcomes of the projects the Z03 supports.
-On the other hand, new surveys will be started in new regions in the current study countries and in additional study countries that the next phase will cover.
+On the other hand, new surveys will be started in new regions in the current study countries and in additional study countries that the current phase covers.
 For instance, surveys will be conducted in the Tanduma/Nakonde region in Tanzania.
 The inclusion of this additional study region in Tanzania will enable to study of dynamics along border regions especially in comparison to another border region (Katima/Sesheke in Namibia/Zambia) that is already part of this study.
 In the next phase, Botswana will also be added to the KAZA region study countries (currently covering only Namibia and Zambia).
-The addition of Botswana in the next phase will further provide an opportunity of cross border dynamics analysis across the Ngoma (Katima)/Kasane border crossing between Namibia and Botswana.
+The addition of Botswana in the second phase further provides an opportunity of cross border dynamics analysis across the Ngoma (Katima)/Kasane border crossing between Namibia and Botswana.

 The addition of new survey sites and the intensification of a successful panel will require working more closely across the CRC projects and project affiliates and with new partners in both Africa and elsewhere.
 In the KAZA region, the Z03 project will collaborate with World Wide Fund for Nature (WWF) further studying the effects of community conservation on farmer livelihoods among other outcomes.